apache/beam/website/www/site/content/en/performance/textio/_index.md

 # TextIO Performance

-The following graphs show various metrics when reading from Google Cloud Storage using and writing to TextIO.
+The following graphs show various metrics when reading from or writing to Google Cloud Storage using TextIO.
 See the [glossary](/performance/glossary) for definitions.

 ## Read